-50-Hour/Annual Inspection
+50-Hour Inspection,12 Calendar Months Inspections

-In addition to the recommendations for the Pre-Flight Inspection, the propeller and spinner should be visually examined in detail after every 50 hours or 12 calender months.
+In addition to the recommendations for the Pre-Flight Inspection, the propeller and spinner should be visually examined in detail after every 50 hours or 12 calendar months.
 This will require the removal of the spinner for a detailed examination.

-50-Hour or 12 calendar months inspection:
+50- Hour or 12 calendar months inspection:

 - 1. Remove Spinner Dome and examine it for damage, and cracks.
 If necessary, replace the Spinner Dome. - 2.
 Remove Clamping Bolts and dimensionally check against one another.
 Any bolts that exhibit stretching, corrosion or damage are to be replaced. - 3.
 Remove the Forward Hub-Half and set aside. - 4.
-Remove each blade and inspect blade shanks for any wear (keeping track of which blade goes where can prevent you needing to rebalance the prop).
-A thorough visual inspection is recommended together with a coin tap inspection of each composite blade, including the nickel erosion shield on the leading edge (see AC 43-5). - No dents in the metal erosion shield should be deeper than 1/8". - No dents should puncture the metal erosion shield. - No excessive wear on the leading edge.
+Write down blade angle and mark each blade with its respective orientation to the hub/ engine to maintain dynamic balance when re-assembling - 5.
+Remove each blade and inspect blade shanks for any wear.
+A thorough visual inspection is recommended together with a coin tap inspection of each composite blade, including the nickel erosion shield on the leading edge (see AC 43-5). - Nodentsinthemetalerosionshield should be deeper than 1/8". - No dents should puncture the metal erosion shield. - No excessive wear on the leading edge.